projectcalico/calico/networking/get-started-ip-addresses.md

 #### Calico IPAM

-The **calico-ipam** plugin uses Calico’s IP pool resource to control how IP addresses are allocated to pods within the cluster.
+The **calico-ipam** plugin uses Calico's IP pool resource to control how IP addresses are allocated to pods within the cluster.
 This is the default plugin used by most Calico installations.

 By default, Calico uses a single IP pool for the entire Kubernetes pod CIDR, but you can divide the pod CIDR into several pools.
 You can assign separate IP pools to particular selections of **nodes**, or to teams, users, or applications within a cluster using **namespaces**.

 You can control which pools Calico uses for each pod using

 - node selectors
-- an annotation on the pod’s namespace, or
+- an annotation on the pod's namespace, or
 - an annotation on the pod

 Calico also supports the **host-local** IPAM plugin.
 However, when using the host-local IPAM plugin some Calico features are not available.